High-risk situations are the enemy of sobriety. They are all around us and can pop up at any time.

 3. Reach Out

 Nothing drives addiction like secrecy and isolation.
-A popular psychology website lists some of the signs of addiction.
-What the author makes clear is that “signs of addiction tend to be grouped under general deceitfulness and insincerity.
-Isolation, withdrawal, hiding drug and alcohol use, and stealing are all dishonest behaviors.”
-The reason so many addicts become addicts is because they thought they could handle their problem all by themselves!
+Signs of addiction tend to be grouped under general deceitfulness and insincerity.
+Isolation, withdrawal, hiding drug and alcohol use, and stealing are all dishonest behaviors.
+The reason so many people become addicted is that they thought they could handle their problem all by themselves!

 Remember what we said earlier.
 Our enemy is addiction—cunning, baffling, powerful!